shady2k/ioBroker.state-mapping/README.md

 # Copy state from/to another state

-This adapter allows you to copy updated value from one state to another
+This adapter allows you to copy updated value from one state to another.